ktorch/ktorch/docs/kmodules.rst

 Select
 ^^^^^^
 PyTorch defines a `select method <https://pytorch.org/docs/stable/generated/torch.Tensor.select.html>`_ on a tensor to select or "slice" along a given dimension and index.
-For a k array, this is similar to ``x i`` or ``x[;;i]``.
+For a k array, this is similar to ``x[i]`` or ``x[;;i]``.
-This convenience module allows for the select operation to be added to a sequence of modules as part of the forward calculation, e.g. select the final column of an output from the previous model.
+This convenience module allows for the select operation to be added to a sequence of operations as part of the forward calculation, e.g. select the final column of an output from the previous model.

 ::